Computation and Size of Interpolants for Hybrid Modal Logics: Discussion

 \section{Discussion}

 We have established the first elementary upper bounds for computing Craig interpolants in a family of logics for which the CIP cannot be readily recovered.
-A central open question is to determine the exact complexity of the problem, and thus to close the gap between our fourfold-exponential upper bounds and two- or threefold-exponential lower bounds.
+A central open question is to determine the exact complexity of the problem, and thus to close the gap between our fourfold exponential upper bounds and threefold exponential lower bounds.
 Beyond these, our results prompt several broader research questions.
 We discuss the robustness of our interpolant construction method when the input languages are extended and when the underlying notion of interpolant is modified.

-\paragraph{Extending the Input Language} Many different constraints on accessibility relations have been considered in both modal and description logic~\cite{areces200714,handbookDL}.
+\subparagraph*{Extending the Input Language.} Many different constraints on accessibility relations have been considered in both modal and description logic~\cite{areces200714,handbookDL}.
 The extension of our results to role inclusions constraints, $R\subseteq S$, is straightforward.
 Also, for logics in $\HL$ our approach extends in a straightforward way to fundamental constraints such as transitivity and reflexivity.
 For instance, to deal with transitive relations, it suffices to strengthen the definition of $t \rightsquigarrow_{R} t'$ by demanding that also $\mydiam{R}\chi \in t'$ implies $\mydiam{R}\chi\in t$ and to observe that a bisimulation along a relation $R$ is also a bisimulation along the transitive closure of $R$.
 On the other hand, more substantial adaptations appear to be necessary if one adds inverse relations to the language.
 Whether this is possible at all remains open.
 Further examples of logics lacking CIP for which the interpolant existence problem is decidable but no elementary bound on the size of Craig interpolants is known include the guarded and two-variable fragments of FO, weak K4, and various fragments of first-order modal logics~\cite{DBLP:conf/lics/JungW21,DBLP:conf/aiml/KuruczWZ24,DBLP:journals/lmcs/KuruczWZ25}.
+An orthogonal, and likely challenging question is whether one can decide existence of interpolants in the \emph{hybrid $\mu$-calculus}, that is, the extension of $\Hmc$ with fixed points, and if so, how to compute them.
+Note that, while the $\mu$-calculus enjoys the CIP (it even supports uniform interpolation~\cite{DBLP:conf/aiml/DAgostinoH96}), the formula $(a \wedge \mydiam{R}a) \rightarrow (b \rightarrow \mydiam{R} b)$ from the introduction shows that the hybrid $\mu$-calculus does not.